Levi-ikechukwu/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that deletes files
+a script that deletes directory